 A Residency Waiver Request form must be signed and approved by the Office of Housing & Residence Life for every student living off-campus.
-Residency Waivers are due February 1 of each year for consideration by the Residency Waiver Appeals Committee.
-Review of the waivers and notification will be completed by February 28.
+Residency Waivers are due one week prior to the start of the housing application process each year for consideration by the Residency Waiver Appeals Committee.
+A review of the waivers and notification will be completed by February 28.
 Any student who wants to appeal the residency waiver decision to the Residency Waiver Appeals Committee must do so in writing by April 1 of each year.
-Appeals are reviewed in April and notification will be sent by April 30.
+Appeals are reviewed in April, and notification will be sent by April 30.
 All decisions of the Residency Waiver Appeals Committee are final.
 The authorization to live off campus will be granted for that particular academic year only.
 If the Residency Waiver Request form is not completed or if the request is denied, the student will be billed for room and board as a residential student.
-Part-time students, special students, and fifth-year seniors who wish to reside in College-owned residence halls may apply and be granted approval to live in College facilities if space is available.
+Part-time students, special students, and fifth-year seniors who wish to reside in University-owned residence halls may apply and be granted approval to live in College facilities if space is available.

-Emotional Support Animals in College Housing
+Emotional Support Animals in University Housing